 Workflows

-When initiating a project on Scale, a user will begin by selecting a template that fits the project’s use case, or create their own.
+When initiating a project on Scale, a user will begin by selecting a template that fits the project’s use case or creating their own.

 Source: Scale AI